robert-dev-is/homelab/README.md

 # Key Projects

 Virtualization:
+- Multi node cluster using Proxmox VE 9.1.6
+- Ability to easily create and manage virtual machines and containers to run services
+- Transitioned old services, such as nas and ai inference, from bare-metal Ubuntu to Proxmox for better management
+- Use Proxmox monitoring/logs for basic statistics and Netdata for more in depth monitoring

 NAS/Storage:
+- TrueNAS VM with HBA passed through to allow direct access to hdds
+- Network file shares via SMB for storage and backups (such as Proxmox backups)

 AI Infrastructure:
-- Models are stored on AI-Node-01's drive in dedicated folders and LXC Containers mount to the needed folders to access models
+- Models are stored centrally on AI-Node-01 and mounted into LXC containers
-  - This ensures duplicate models are not downloaded on LXC Containers and dare secure if container needs to go back to a snapshot or container becomes corrupted
+  - Prevents duplicate downloads
+  - Protects models from container resets or corruption

 - Local LLM hosting via llama.cpp
+  - Ubuntu 24.04 LXC Container
-  - LXC Container with Ubuntu 24.04 template using Vulkan as it provided similar performance to ROCm for inference
+  - Uses Vulkan for inference (comparable performance to ROCm as of 2026)

-- OpenWebUI hosted on Elite-Node instead of AI-Node-01
+- OpenWebUI hosted on Elite-Node
-  - LXC Container with Debian 12.13 template that also uses PostgreSQL to store chats instead of relying on browser cache
+  - Debian 12.13 LXC container
+  - Uses PostgreSQL for persistent chat storage
-  - This allows for chats to be accessed on multiple devices
+  - Allows for chats to be accessed across devices
-  - Models are pulled from port broadcasted by AI-Node-01's llama service
+  - Connects to llama.cpp service hosted on AI-Node-01

+- Automated backups
-  - Daily backups are run at 4AM, keeps last 14 backups, and are saved to NAS
+  - Daily at 4AM
+  - Retains last 14 backups
+  - Stored on NAS

 - Image Generation service hosted by ComfyUI
+  - Ubuntu 22.04 LXC container
-  - LXC Container with Ubuntu 22.04 template using ROCm 6.3 as it's the last official version supported for the Mi60
+  - Uses ROCm 6.3 (last supported version for Mi60)
-  - Uses Stable Diffusion XL as main model for image generation
+  - Uses Stable Diffusion XL

 # Goals

+- Build a scalable, local infrastructure for services such as ai, streaming, storage
+- Gain hands-on experience with enterprise systems
+- Document real-world troubleshooting and experience
+- Transition into more advanced infrastructure or AI engineering roles

 # Future Plans

+- Expand Proxmox cluster nodes
+- Implement VLAN segmentation into lab network
+- Implement real-time model switching for ai inference
+- Develop lan based streaming for live streams and media streams